 When there is any doubt about the condition of a flower, this may sometimes be resolved by holding it against the light when any lack of substance (texture/thickness of perianth segments) or slight discolouration due to age will be apparent, particularly towards the tips of the perianth segments.

 Owing to the wide range of climatic conditions which may be experienced while a bloom is developing, the state of the spathe is no indication of the condition of the bloom.
-Its complete absence may be as a result of a surge in growth during bud development, whereby the spathe splits completely at the neck of the flower and necessitates its removal to allow the bud to develop and open.
-Where no spathe is present, this is considered a fault which should be taken into account in close competition.
+Its complete absence may be because of a surge in growth during bud development, whereby the spathe splits completely at the neck of the flower and necessitates its removal to allow the bud to develop and open.
+Where no spathe is present, this is considered a fault which should be considered in close competition.

-4.3 SIZE (15%)
+4.2 SIZE (15%)

 Judges are required to reward growers for their ability to grow flowers well.
 Hence the size of a flower is of considerable importance, albeit not at the expense of other criteria for judging daffodils.
 Assessment on size is to be on exhibit versus exhibit, not against the difficult to assess criterion of size for cultivar.
-Thus in a case where two blooms are of equal merit for criteria other than size, the larger flower must prevail.
-Size for cultivar comes into play only when comparing blooms of the same cultivar.
+Thus, in a case where two blooms are of equal merit for criteria other than size, the larger flower must prevail.

 When judging intermediate or miniature cultivars judges should note the following.
-These blooms may be only exhibited in their respective classes at NDSNZ shows.
-An intermediate daffodil must show characteristics that rend it too large to be classes as a miniature and too small to compete in standard daffodil classes.
-As a guideline flowers are expected to be between 50 and 80 mm in diameter with the perianth spread out.
+These blooms may only be exhibited in their respective classes at NDSNZ shows.
+An intermediate daffodil must show characteristics that rend it too large to be classed as a miniature and too small to compete in standard daffodil classes.
+As guideline flowers are expected to be between 50 and 80 mm in diameter with the perianth spread out.
 Miniatures are expected to be under 50mm.
-To be eligible for exhibition at an NDSNZ show miniature and intermediates must be on the approved list.
-Procedures for named cultivars getting on the list appear in Show Regulation 10.

-4.4 POISE and STEM (15%)
+4.3 POISE (15%)